 Direct indexing is a powerful strategy when put to work correctly in your portfolio.
 Thanks to improvements in direct indexing technology, you don’t have to settle for investing in an ETF or mutual fund that might be “close enough” to your goals and values.
 Many investors are considering some form of direct indexing in their portfolio.

 There are many direct indexing providers out there.
 Monument implements direct indexing strategies through our Tax Rebalanced Index Optimization (TRIO™) accounts, which utilize the Canvas™ technology suite operated by O’Shaughnessy Asset Management (OSAM).
-We run TRIO™ across various investment styles and mandates and build our custom TRIO™ strategies based on each client’s expressed wants and needs.
+We run TRIO™ across various investment styles and mandates, building custom strategies tailored to each client’s expressed wants and needs.

 Check out our recent podcast with Pat McStay from OSAM to learn more about how their robust software makes running direct indexing strategies easy for our clients.